 Art.
 1. Dual Meets - Regulation Time.
 At the start of the second period, the wrestler who has the choice may select the top, bottom or neutral position, or defer the choice until the third period.
+Once the wrestler with the choice indicates their choice of position and the referee confirms the selected position, the wrestler may not change the choice of position.
 If the wrestler with choice defers, the opponent may select top, bottom or neutral.
 If the wrestler with choice does not defer, the opponent will have the choice of top, bottom or neutral to begin the third period.
 (See Rules 3.8.1 and 3.12.2 to determine who has choice.)
+Choice of position for extra matches held alongside dual meets is determined by using Rule 3.14.2.